 If you’re on a very tight budget and have a small product range, you might want to check out Big Cartel.
 Big Cartel has a plan that lets you sell up to five products entirely free.

 You can see how Big Cartel compares with a more powerful platform in our Big Cartel vs Shopify comparison.

 If you’re looking to use a platform that places a big emphasis on the visual side of store design, Squarespace might be the solution you’re looking for.

 If you already have a website that works well for you, and you want to add some ecommerce functionality to it, you might find that Ecwid is a good alternative choice to BigCommerce.
 This lets you add an ecommerce ‘widget’ to existing websites that connects to your product catalogue and facilitates sales.

-Finally, if you want to sell your products but would rather avoid setting up your own store to do so, you could look at Amazon as another option.
-You can learn more about what this involves in our detailed Shopify vs Amazon comparison.
+Finally, if you want to sell your products but would rather avoid setting up your own store to do so, you could look at Amazon or eBay instead.
+You can learn more about selling on these platforms in our detailed Shopify vs Amazon and Shopify vs eBay comparisons.